Franco-A01733927/RetoFinalMp3/README.md

 ## Adding a new song
 1. Copy the mp3 file of the song to the Songs folder.
-2. Copy the full name of the song file (without the rute) to the SongNames.txt.
+2. Copy the full name of the song file (without the path) to the SongNames.txt.

 ## Circuit Diagrams